Carrie Fisher: 1980s

 In 1983, Fisher returned to the role of Princess Leia in Return of the Jedi, and posed in the character's metal bikini on the cover of the Summer 1983 issue of Rolling Stone to promote the film.
 The costume later achieved a following of its own.
 In 1986, she starred along with Barbara Hershey and Mia Farrow in Woody Allen's Hannah and Her Sisters.

 In 1987, Fisher published her first novel, Postcards from the Edge.
 The book was semi-autobiographical in the sense that she fictionalized and satirized real-life events such as her drug addiction of the late 1970s and her relationship with her mother.
 It became a bestseller, and she received the Los Angeles Pen Award for Best First Novel.
 Also during 1987, she was in the Australian film The Time Guardian.
 In 1989, Fisher played a major supporting role in When Harry Met Sally..., and in the same year she appeared with Tom Hanks as his character's wife in The 'Burbs.

 1990s

 In 1990, Columbia Pictures released a film version of Postcards from the Edge, adapted for the screen by Fisher and starring Meryl Streep, Shirley MacLaine, and Dennis Quaid.
 Fisher appeared in the fantasy comedy film Drop Dead Fred in 1991, and played a therapist in Austin Powers: International Man of Mystery (1997).
 During the 1990s, Fisher also published the novels Surrender the Pink (1990) and Delusions of Grandma (1993).
 Fisher wrote an episode of the television sitcom Roseanne entitled "Arsenic and Old Mom", in which her mother Debbie Reynolds made a guest appearance.
-Fisher also did uncredited script work for movies such as Lethal Weapon 3 (where she wrote some of Rene Russo's dialogue), Outbreak (also starring Russo), The Wedding Singer, and Stop!
+Fisher also did uncredited script work for movies such as Lethal Weapon 3, where she wrote some of Rene Russo's dialogue, Outbreak, which also starred Russo, The Wedding Singer, and Stop!
 Or My Mom Will Shoot.